IATI/IATI-Datastore/docs/user-guide/selecting-data-for-csv-output.rst

   Warning!
 Choosing sector or country will duplicate rows of data.
 Do not add up financial values without introducing arithmetic to apply the relevant percentage to each row.

 - | Sample Size
-  | By default choose “Entire selection
+  | By default choose “Entire selection”

   If you want to check your selection by seeing a preview, choose “50 rows”.